JoyMonteiro/bharatsim-tutorial/source/epidemiology-other-compartmental-models.rst

 In the models we have described so far, we have not distinguished between the *types* of infection in which a disease might manifest itself in a population.
 In many real-world situations, however, we might need to make this distinction.
 For example, the disease progression of mildly infected individuals might be very different from severely infected individuals.
 Let us begin by examining a very basic case: a generalisation of the :ref:`The SIR Model` to include both symptomatic ($I$) and asymptomatic ($A$) individuals.
 Such a distinction might be important to study the spread of epidemics like `COVID-19 <https://www.nature.com/articles/d41586-020-03141-3>`_, especially because asymptomatic individuals are much more likely to spread the disease as they are hard to indentify without extensive testing and contact tracing.
 From these compartments the individuals move to the Removed ($R$) compartment, at rates $\lambda_A$ and $\lambda_I$ respectively, as shown in the disease progression below.

+In the models described so far, we have assumed that all infections are equal in their severity or intensity.
+However, in many real-world diseases, the disease manifests itself differently across individuals.
+For example, some individuals might be mildly infected, some might mount a severe symptomatic response, while others might be entirely asymptomatic.
+Accounting for these different types of infections is crucial to accurately model the disease progression through the population.
+Let us begin by examining a very basic case: a generalisation of the :ref:`The SIR Model` to include both symptomatic ($I$) and asymptomatic ($A$) individuals.
+Such a distinction might be important to study the spread of epidemics like `COVID-19 <https://www.nature.com/articles/d41586-020-03141-3>`_ and guide understanding and interventions.
+For instance, asymptomatic individuals might end up spreading the disease far and wide since they are hard to identify without extensive testing and contact tracing.
+Similarly, if we can predict the trajectory of severe cases, healthcare measures can be taken appropriately.
+From both these compartments the individuals move to the Removed ($R$) compartment, at rates $\lambda_A$ and $\lambda_I$ respectively, as shown in the disease progression below.

 .. figure:: _static/images/epidemiology_SAIR_disease_progression.png
     :align: center
     :alt: The disease progression in the SAIR Model
     :figclass: align-center

-Let us begin by assuming that there is no difference in the capacity of a single asymptomatic or symptomatic individual to infect a susceptible individual.
-(It might be, of course, that more asymptomatics are *responsible* for infecting susceptibles because they are less likely to be detected and quarantined, but this is an *emergent* network phenomenon that we will not discuss here.)
-We call this transition rate out of $S$ $\lambda_S$, as before.
+Initially, we can assume that both asymptomatic and symptomatic individuals infect susceptibles with equal capacity.
+(In reality, this capacity depends on various nuanced aspects of the disease pathology and the network of interacting individuals.
+However, we won’t delve into those details here.)
+We call this transition rate out of $S$, $\lambda_S$, as before.

-However, we now have a *branching* that could occur.
-Once infected, a susceptible person could either move to $A$ or $P$.
-We thus define another quantity $\gamma$ which is the fraction of the infected individuals who are asymptomatic.
+However, now a *branching* event can occur.
+Once infected, a susceptible person could either move to $A$ or $I$.
+We thus define another quantity, $\gamma$,  which is the fraction of the infected individuals who are asymptomatic.
 The individuals then transit out of $A$ or $I$ with rates $\lambda_A$ or $\lambda_I$ respectively.
 The set of coupled non-linear differential equations that defines the SAIR model in a closed population are:

 .. math::